VR Resources (CVE:VRR) Trading Down 14.3% – Here’s Why

-Shares of VR Resources Ltd. (CVE:VRR – Get Free Report) dropped 14.3% during mid-day trading on Saturday .
+VR Resources Ltd. (CVE:VRR – Get Free Report)’s stock price was down 14.3% during mid-day trading on Friday .
 The company traded as low as C$0.03 and last traded at C$0.03.
 Approximately 103,000 shares traded hands during mid-day trading, a decline of 48% from the average daily volume of 196,277 shares.
 The stock had previously closed at C$0.04.

 About VR Resources